bjornmeansbear/climateChange/lecture.md

 We will look at the range of problems and solutions from the individual to the global.
 We will look at how the fields of art and design are responding to this situation.
 We will discuss the possibility of our civilizations realigning its relationship to the planet.
 We will discuss how we consume its energy and manage our waste.
 We will study the potential of replacing fossil fuels with renewable energy sources and look at innovations in designing industrial and social systems that will both mitigate the causes of climate change and adapt to its unavoidable consequences.

 And so.
 That’s the bad news.
 The climate is potentially wrecked.
 But, there are clear solutions: get CO2 out of the atmosphere (and the ocean) and back into plants and the ground, etc. So, stop producing new carbon dioxide.
 Draw down the excess that we’ve put into the atmosphere already.
-There are so many potential ways to do this (from our transit to our food proaction to objects we make and buy to our societal fabric, etc.), and that gives me hope!
+There are so many potential ways to do this (from our transit to our food to political action to objects we make and buy to our societal fabric, etc.), and that gives me hope!
 We just have to start trying things immediately.
 Maybe that is where our class can come in?